BlueBrain/CoreNeuron/README.md

 ## RUNNING SIMULATION:

-:warning: :warning: :warning: **In a recent update the command line interface was updated, so please update your scripts accordingly if necessary!** :warning: :warning: :warning:

-:warning: :warning: :warning: **Some details on the new interface:** :warning: :warning: :warning:

-The new command line interface is based on CLI11.
-All the previous options are still supported but they are organized in subcommands.
-You can find more details by running `coreneuron_exec --help-all`.
-Also multiple character options with single dash (e.g. `-gpu`) are not supported anymore.
-All multiple characters options require a double dash now (e.g. `--gpu`).

 Note that the CoreNEURON simulator depends on NEURON to build the network model: see [NEURON](https://www.neuron.yale.edu/neuron/) documentation for more information.
 Once you build the model using NEURON, you can launch CoreNEURON on the same or different machine by:

 ```bash